 Non-Crowd Favorite Patrick Reed Holds Off Rickie Fowler To Win The Masters

-Golfer Patrick Reed was best known for the trophies he shared at the Presidents and Ryder Cup .
+Golfer Patrick Reed was best known for the trophies he shared at the Presidents and Ryder Cup.
 It's for his performance at the latter that he picked up the nickname "Captain America."

 But all that changed on Sunday when Reed, 27, won his first major championship at the Masters in Augusta, Ga.
 Reed is the fourth consecutive Masters champion to capture his first major at that tournament.